 Cognitive Behavioral Therapy

-When used in conjunction with expertly-administered medications such as benzodiazepines, it can be used to treat obsessive-compulsive disorders (OCD), severe depression, opioid addiction, bipolar disorder, and many more physiological disorders.
+When used in conjunction with expertly-administered medications such as benzodiazepines, it can treat obsessive-compulsive disorders (OCD), severe depression, opioid addiction, bipolar disorder, and many more physiological disorders.

 Dialectical Behavior Therapy

 Both of them are referred to as talk therapy, but DBT follows a much more laid back structure and focuses on the social aspects of addiction as opposed to CBT, which focuses on why and how certain emotions interact with one another in a certain way.

 Effective in treating personality disorders, DBT has been proven to be effective in treating negative behavioral patterns such as self-harm, suicidal thoughts, substance abuse, anger management, and other behavioral disorders.

 Titled “Motivational Interviewing with Problem Drinkers,” the article challenges the traditional idea at the time: that the motivation for problem drinkers is attributed almost entirely to the individual’s personality.

-Through the resolution of ambivalence (known commonly as “mixed feelings”), motivational interviewing can help someone personally identify the downsides of abusing a substance and consider that maybe the cons of addiction outweigh the pros.
+Through the resolution of ambivalence (known commonly as “mixed feelings”), motivational interviewing can help someone personally identify the downsides of abusing a substance.
+Through MI, someone in recovery can consider the cons of addiction versus the pros.